 - Previously received treatment for non-Hodgkin’s lymphoma; or

 - Lost a member of their family to non-Hodgkin’s lymphoma.

-If you have or had this type of blood cancer or lost a family member who had non-Hodgkin’s lymphoma and you believe it may be related to Roundup weed killer or another glyphosate-based herbicide, let a representative from Zanes Law review your case for free.
+If you have or had this type of blood cancer or lost a family member who had non-Hodgkin’s lymphoma and you believe it may be related to Roundup weed killer or another glyphosate-based herbicide, let a Roundup weed killer cancer lawsuit lawyer review your case for free.
 We can explain your rights and legal options based on the facts and strengths of your case.
 Then, if you are ready, we can take legal action on your behalf.

 In general, most people pursuing compensation through Roundup weed killer lawsuits received high levels of exposure to glyphosate, the main ingredient in Roundup.
 This was usually because of their occupation.
 This may include:

 However, some were also individuals who used the herbicide on their lawns for years.
 Anyone who has or had non-Hodgkin’s lymphoma and can verify exposure to glyphosate may be eligible to file a Roundup weed killer cancer lawsuit.
 Let us review your medical records and discuss your case with you.
 We may be able to pursue compensation on your behalf.

 Some immediate family members of those who passed away following a non-Hodgkin’s lymphoma diagnosis may also be able to pursue compensation for their family.
 While a payout cannot bring your loved one back, it can help you heal.
 It can lift the financial stresses that occurred because of your loved one’s death while also holding Roundup and its parent companies liable for their actions.

 In general, there are two things you need to show to be able to pursue this type of claim:

 - A non-Hodgkin’s lymphoma diagnosis, or diagnosis of a related condition; and